 The Social Constructionist perspective of health and illness - The relativity of social reality

-This sociological perspective derives from the phenomenological approach of Berger and Luckmann (1967), who argue that everyday knowledge is creatively produced by individuals and is directed towards practical problems.
+This sociological perspective derives from the phenomenological approach of Berger and Luckmann (1967), who argued that everyday knowledge is creatively produced by individuals and is directed towards practical problems.
 'Facts' are therefore created through social interactions and people's interpretations of these 'facts'.
 This essentially subjectivist approach embraces a number of very different sociological paradigms, but what such paradigms do have in common in relation to health and illness is a focus on the way we make sense of our bodies and bodily disturbances.
 Social constructionism refuses to draw a distinction between scientific (medical) and social knowledge.
-Nor would it ignore disease in favour of examining the illness experience; unlike the interactionist perspective.
+Nor would it ignore disease in favour of examining the illness experience, unlike the interactionist perspective.
 Rather, it maintains that all knowledge is socially constructed.
 We are seen to come to know the world through the ideas and beliefs we hold about it, so that it is our concepts and categories which are the realities of the world (For further reading see Bury:1986 - a sociological paper which focuses on social constructionism in relation to biomedicine).

 Foucault (1973,1980,1985,1986) and the work of so-called post-structural social theorists are included within this perspective, though their concerns are frequently different from those researching within the tradition of phenomenology.
-Foucault is interested in power in itself, not as reduced to an expression of some other conceptual starting point such as class, the state, gender or ethnicity.
-He seeks to approach the relationship between agency and structure not through an essentialist analysis but by using an 'interpretative analytics' of practices and discourses, discerning the workings of power and knowledge in social relations.
+Foucault was interested in power in itself, not as reduced to an expression of some other conceptual starting point such as class, the state, gender or ethnicity.
+He sought to approach the relationship between agency and structure not through an essentialist analysis but by using an 'interpretative analytics' of practices and discourses, discerning the workings of power and knowledge in social relations.

 In terms of health and illness, this Foucauldian approach to cultural constructionism draws attention to the ways in which we experience ourselves and our bodies not in some naturalistic way, but in what is termed a 'symbolically mediated fashion' - the body as a 'field of discourse'.
 As David Armstrong put it, in describing the development of medical knowledge in the latter half of the nineteenth century: